MEGATREX4/megatrex4/README.md

 |                       	|                                                                                                                                                   	|

 * 👯 I’m looking to collaborate on everyone
-* 💬 Ask me about translte ur mod
+* 💬 Ask me about translate ur mod
 * 📫 How to reach me: megatrex4@yahoo.com
 * ⚡ Fun fact: i like anime.